 An Overview of the Florida Wrongful Death Statute

-Florida’s wrongful death statute ensures that individuals who wrongfully caused someone’s death are held responsible for their actions.
+Florida’s wrongful death statute helps ensure that individuals who wrongfully caused someone’s death are held responsible for their actions.

-The law ensures that a deceased person’s survivors and loved ones receive fair compensation and financial remedy for the death of their loved one.
+The law also helps ensures that a deceased person’s survivors and loved ones receive fair compensation and financial remedy for the death of their loved one.

-Under Florida law, a wrongful death occurs when a person dies as a result of someone else’s negligence, wrongful act, or violation of a contract or warranty.
+Under the Florida wrongful death statute, a wrongful death occurs when a person dies as a result of someone else’s negligence, wrongful act, or violation of a contract or warranty.
 A person may bring a civil suit for wrongful death in Florida and recover monetary damages.